Jagame Thandhiram: Marketing

-In interviews with online portals, Karthik Subbaraj expressed his disinterest on not crediting the creators of the film on its promotional posters released through Netflix's social media handles.
-He added that "it is the platform's policy not to include credits of the directors and other artists", which led Subbaraj to promote his own poster designs through his media sites.
-He further added that "it would be nice to see Netflix changes their policies in future".

-A graffiti art for Jagame Thandhiram was created by graffiti artist Nme.
-Netflix India released the graffiti tribute video through the social media handles in May 2021, which opened to positive response from fans.
-Dhanush's look in the film was recreated by Medha Srivastava, a makeup artist, whose video was shared by Netflix India's social media handles, the very same month.
+The first look poster of Jagame Thandhiram, released in February 2020, pays homage to Last Supper, a painting by Leonardo da Vinci.
+Commenting on his name being excluded from promotional posters released by Netflix, Karthik believed "it is their policy to not included a director’s name in promotions" and noted that he was promoting his own poster designs through his social media accounts.
+He added, "It would be nice if Netflix can change their policy in future".
+A graffiti art for Jagame Thandhiram was created by graffiti artist NME.
+Netflix India promoted NME's graffiti art through their social media handles in May 2021.

-Amul released a doodle which inspired a still from the film.
+Amul released an advertisement with a still inspired by the film.
 A Twitter emoji was also unveiled ahead of the release, becoming Dhanush's first film to do so.
-The film's trailer was recreated by Ikorodu Bois (a group of Nigerian boys), known for recreating promos of Money Heist and other streaming series.
+The film's trailer was recreated by Ikorodu Bois, a Nigerian comedy group known for recreating promos of Money Heist and other streaming series.
 Their video has been posted on their Instagram page.
-One day prior to the film's release, a fan from Tamil Nadu, erected a huge cutout of Dhanush.
-Later, stills and promotional videos from the film were showcased at the Times Square in New York City.
+In June 2021, stills and promotional videos from the film were showcased at the Times Square in New York City.

 Home media

-The film had its television premiere on Star Vijay, two months after its streaming release.
-During an interview, Karthik Subbaraj said that the songs "Bujji", "Nethu" and "Aala Ola" were removed from the film's original cut to follow Netflix's guidelines and that the songs will be featured only during the television broadcast.
+Jagame Thandhiram had its television premiere on Star Vijay, two months after its streaming release.
+Karthik revealed that three songs (including "Bujji") were removed from the film's final cut to accommodate its length, and would instead be featured during the television broadcast.